MerLin: A Discovery Engine for Photonic and Hybrid Quantum Machine Learning: MerLin architecture

-Taken together, this hardware-aware design positions \texttt{MerLin} as a co-design tool rather than a purely abstract simulator: insights obtained from scalable (within simulable regimes), differentiable simulation inform both algorithmic development and the design of future photonic quantum processors.
+Overall, this hardware-aware design positions \texttt{MerLin} as a co-design tool rather than a purely abstract simulator: insights obtained from scalable (within simulable regimes), differentiable simulation inform both algorithmic development and the design of future photonic quantum processors.